COVID-19 vs. the Flu and the Common Cold

 People with COVID-19 can be contagious for 10 days or more after symptoms first appear, according to the CDC.
 This is a longer contagion period than people with influenza, so they can infect more people.

 Most people who develop the flu are contagious for about one day before symptoms appear.
 And because symptoms usually appear more quickly, they can isolate themselves from others early on.
-People with the flu are usually contagious for the initial three to four days while they are ill and for about seven days after.
+People with the flu are usually contagious for seven days from the onset of symptoms.

 COMPLICATIONS

 Severe cases of COVID-19 can cause similar complications as the flu, as well as kidney failure, blood clots in the veins and arteries of the lungs, heart, legs or brain.
-Chronic fatigue or “long haul” syndrome is also now identified in those moderate to severe COVID-19 infections.
+Chronic fatigue or “long haul” syndrome is also now identified in any degree of COVID-19 infection, even mild.

 TREATMENT